 A cat's instinct to hunt is independent of hunger.
 North American birds, reptiles and small mammals have coexisted with native predators long enough to evolve defensive strategies, but have not been exposed to domestic cats long enough to evolve defense.
 Feral cats can also out compete wild predators in an area, damaging ecosystems.

 Feral cats will not approach people and will seek hiding places to avoid them...and they don't meow, beg or purr.
 They also generally don't make eye contact and may crawl, crouch and stay low to the ground while protecting their body with their tail.
-They will probably have a clean, well-kept coat.
 Born to a life outside on their own, many feral cats have never had human contact.
 They group together in colonies wherever they can find food and water such as near dumpsters, parks, behind restaurants, schools and stores, and even in your own backyard.

 Trap-Neuter-Return (TNR) is a management plan in which feral cats are humanely trapped, spayed or neutered, vaccinated and returned to the location where they were trapped.
 Friendly cats and kittens young enough to be socialized are removed from the colony for foster and adoption.
-The cats are also given an ear tip, a permanent visual identifying mark, at the time of surgery to identify them as an altered, owned, and cared for cat.
-When all the cats are sterilized, nuisance mating behaviors will disappear.
-After being returned home, you provide daily food and water, warm dry shelter, and lifelong care.
+Unsocial cats are given an ear tip, a permanent visual identifying mark, at the time of surgery to identify them as an altered, owned, and cared for cat.
+When all the cats are sterilized, nuisance mating behaviors may disappear.
+After being returned home, the caretaker provide daily food and water, warm dry shelter, and lifelong care.
 The cats’ quality of life improves.
 Spay-Neuter saves lives!